-Staff who may be called upon to implement emergency interventions will be provided appropriate training in safe and effective restraint procedures.
-The parent(s) or person(s) in parental relation of the student will be notified on the same day whenever an emergency intervention is utilized.
-When the student's parent or person in parental relation cannot be contacted on the same day after reasonable attempts are made, the building principal will record the attempts and, when applicable, report the attempts to the committee on special education (CSE).
+Parent(s) or person(s) in parental relation to the student will be notified on the same day when timeout, physical restraint, and/or mechanical restraint is used, including timeout used in conjunction with a student's behavioral intervention plan.
+When the student's parent or person in parental relation cannot be contacted, after reasonable attempts are made, the building principal or administrator will record the attempts.
+For students with disabilities, the building principal or administrator will report the attempts to the student's committee on preschool special education or committee on special education.
+The notification will offer the parent or person in parental relation the opportunity to meet regarding the incident.